gottacatchenall/ms_sampling_effort/manuscript.md

 might be mitigated because there are already non-simulated false-negatives in the original data which impact the models performance, even in the $p_{fn} = 0$ case.

+We conclude be proposing that simulating the effects of false negatives in this way can serve as an additional validation tool when aiming to detect structural properties of networks using generative null models [@Connor2017UsiNul], or when evaluating the robustness of a predictive model.

 # Conclusion